Definitions: Team Coach &

-TEAM COACHING \ˈtēm ˈkoʊtʃɪŋ/ noun
+TEAM COACHING \ˈtēm ˈkōCHɪŋ/ noun

 The practice of applying the principles and techniques of professional coaching and the competencies of a team coach to assist a team of individuals to develop the awareness, knowledge, and skills they need to better achieve their goals.

-We have identified five main ways of working with teams.
-Each has value, and each is appropriate in certain circumstances.
-It’s important to be clear about which way of working — or which modality — you’re using at any given moment, as well as the outcomes you’re likely to achieve.
+TEAM COACHING is one of a variety of different ways of developing a team.
+We have identified five main team development modalities: team facilitation, team training, team building, team consulting, and team coaching.
+Each of these has value, and each is appropriate in certain circumstances.
+It’s important to be clear about which modality you’re using at any given moment, as well as the outcomes you’re likely to achieve.

->> For a deep dive into all five go to this article written by Alexander Caillet and Amy Yeager of Corentus for Mobius, “Understanding of Team Development Practices”.
+>> For a deep dive into all five team modalities, read our article “Understanding of Team Development Practices”.